-As most of the schools across the country have let out for summer break by the end of this week, the last thing you want to talk about is the ACT and SAT, right?
+As most of the schools across the country have let out for summer break by now, the last thing you want to talk about is the ACT and SAT, right?
 I understand.
 I don’t get as many vacations in a year as you do, but when I do, you won’t find me on the beach or by the pool addressing the secrets of a 30:60:90 triangle.
 It’s okay if you need a couple of weeks to unwind, but unfortunately, I’m not on vacation with you.
 I have to write about the tests.
 It’s my job.
 So as a compromise, I promise not to mention The-Tests-That-Must-Not-Be-Named by name for the remainder of the month, and instead talk about some seemingly unrelated activities you can do this summer to help you prepare without even realizing it.

 Read some novels

-While you’re kicking back on the beach, read a paperback to help you pass the time.
+While you’re kicking back on the beach, read a paperback to help pass the time.
 Save the classic novels for September and start your summer with a thrilling mystery or tragic love story.
 The point is to enjoy text and to practice reading for longer periods of time, a skill that will help you on The-Tests-That-Must-Not-Be-Named and in college.
 You can also use a paper bookmark on which to write vocabulary words you encounter but do not know.
 Sounds too easy?
 Check out what you can learn from the Harry Potter and Hunger Games novels.
 Bestselling fiction is a lot smarter than you think.

 Buy a puzzle book